Wine And Food In The Park Festival

 Wine and Food In The Park is a relaxed and happy affair.

-There's certainly no need to dress up (though you're very welcome to and some people now make it a point to dress up a little whackily for the Festival).
+There's certainly no need to dress up (though you're very welcome to and some people now make it a point to dress up specially for the Festival).
 But most people simply wear whatever feels comfortable.

 If you're planning on a full day of fun, though, it's probably wise to slop on a bit of sunscreen and bring along a hat.